if Statements

 On the next line after the

-statement, the curly brace begins a code block.
-The code in this block is “controlled” by theif
+ifstatement, the curly brace begins a code block.
+The code in this block is “controlled” by theifstatement. -

 If the condition